Whiteknight/Acquaintance/docs/Contraindications.md

 * **Don't**: Make changes to the message/request object after it has been sent over the bus, or make changes to a message payload in a subscriber/listener/participant.

 All this being said, there are many situations where Acquaintance can be much more help than hinderance, and many teams which can find real benefit in it's features.

+## Alternatives

+There are a few other popular libraries which offer similar functionality to Acquaintance, though many of these have a very different focus and feature sets.
+Compare features to make sure Acquaintance is the right fit for your application:

+* [Postal.NET](https://github.com/rjperes/Postal.NET) Is based on the design for the Postal.JS JavaScript library, and is primarily a Pub/Sub engine.
+Postal implements Request/Response on top of Pub/Sub but does not seem to offer Scatter/Gather or many other features.
+It is a simpler design and a more light-weight library for use in simpler scenarios.
+If your application only needs light-weight pub/sub, Postal might be a better fit.
+* [MediatR](https://github.com/jbogard/MediatR) Offers similar Pub/Sub and Request/Response features but has more of a focus on implementing the Mediator pattern.
+MediatR tends to prefer using reflection to get handler objects and injecting them using a DI container.
+MediatR does not seem to support scatter/gather and does not support some of the configuration which Acquaintance has such as specifying thread dispatch.
+* [Akka.NET](http://getakka.net/) Is a .NET port of the Akka library in Java.
+It focuses on implementing the Actor pattern, with more attention paid to the threading/scheduling aspect, distribution and networking.
+Acquaintance Nets with worker threads start to approximate some of the behaviors of Akka Actors (though with significantly lower sophistication and performance).
+* [MassTransit](http://masstransit-project.com/) Is an implementation of an Enterprise Service Bus which uses the RabbitMq message queue to create a full-featured middleware for SOA and microservices.
+MassTransit is for programs over a network what Acquaintance is for modules in a single program.
+Acquaintance with optional federation extensions can start to approximate the core behaviors of MassTransit.